How this 31-year old CA quit his well paying job in Qatar for a purpose driven career in the education sector in India

 In today’s world, where business is evolving rapidly, young professionals have ample opportunity than before to make a mark.
 There is also a need for fresh & innovative thinking in all functions.

 With continuous upskilling, a strong personal compass guided by an appropriate value system and a lot of professional reading, we can stay ahead of the curve and contribute in bigger ways to the companies we work for.

 My suggestion to young professionals would be to dream big and go after those dreams.
-As a finance professional, we have a lot to contribute to business & industry and some skills we have developed are so critical to business decision making.
+As finance professionals, we have a lot to contribute to business & industry and some skills we have developed are so critical to business decision-making.

 We need more finance professionals to think “Business first” and take a more comprehensive approach in designing systems and processes which will take the companies forward.

 Above all, I believe that being a “human-first” & connecting with people will help achieve tasks and in taking the team forward.